 I'm nervous about trying yoga with other people.
 Can I do a private class?

-You certainly can.
-Many people like to book a single one-on-one session just to get their head around the concept of yoga and their own body awareness.
+Yes.
+Sometimes new students like to book a single one-on-one session just to get their head around the concept of yoga and their own body awareness.
 This can be a really helpful way to establish what's going on with your body, whether you need to work with any modifications, and build the confidence to attend a general public class.
 You can book private yoga sessions at the studio or at your own home.
 Get in touch here.

 What should I wear?